 The methodology considers both domestic and non-domestic buildings, following the design standards and guidance in SAP 2012 and CIBSE Guide B2.
 The total heat load is a function of the fabric heat losses, heat losses due to infiltration and heat losses due to ventilation.
 The calculated energy savings and greenhouse gas (GHG) emissions reductions relate to the reduced heating load due to the selected MVHR product.

-- relevant emissions factors for gas and electricity according to country;
+• relevant emissions factors for gas and electricity;

-- product performance as tested for the Eco design Directive.
+• product performance as tested for the Ecodesign Directive; and

 Results